-The objective of this lesson is to enable the student to understand -
+The objective of this lesson is to enable you to understand -

-- the importance of the reign of Shamsuddin Iltutmish. - the problems faced by him and his response to the challenges. - the conquests made by him - the important administrative changes brought by him. - to analyze the character and personality of Iltutmish.
+- explain importance of the reign of Shamsuddin Iltutmish. - illustrating problems faced by him and his response to the challenges. the conquests made by him - important administrative changes brought by him. - to analyze the character and personality of Iltutmish.